 7. Step away from the screens.

 Social media and doomscrolling are plunging us into despair — and yet, we remain tethered to our phones.
 Set aside at least 30 minutes a day to go completely screen-free.
 (Or better yet, turn off your devices a full hour before bedtime.)
 You deserve a mental health break.

 8. Brew some tea.

 Savoring a perfectly steeped cup of Smith tea is a perfect way to take a moment for yourself each day.
-The beauty of tea time is that it pairs well with most of the above rituals: Enjoy some Masala Chai with a friend every afternoon, write in your journal while sipping Big Hibiscus, or drink a cup of Mao Feng Shui before meditating, exercising, or heading out on a rejuvenating walk.
+The beauty of tea time is that it pairs well with most of the above rituals: Enjoy some Masala Chai with a friend every afternoon, write in your journal while sipping Big Hibiscus or drink a cup of Spring Greens before meditating, exercising or heading out on a rejuvenating walk.